galikvalkin/react-native-img-cache2/README.md

 # React Native Image Cache

-This is a fork of https://github.com/wcandillon/react-native-img-cache, but with the `react-native-fetch-blob` dependency chanced to `rn-fetch-blob`.
+This is a fork of https://github.com/wcandillon/react-native-img-cache, but with the `react-native-fetch-blob` dependency changed to `rn-fetch-blob`.
 The [original repo](https://github.com/wcandillon/react-native-img-cache) is no longer being maintained, so the npm package has not been updated to use the fixed dependency.

 To install this version: